← All recipes

 3. Prepare the mushrooms

-2. Sauté the sliced mushrooms for 3–4 minutes until they release their moisture and start to brown.
+2. Add the sliced mushrooms and cook for 4–5 minutes, stirring, until they release their moisture, it evaporates, and they start to brown.

-3. Season lightly with salt.
+3. Season with a pinch of salt and stir in the chopped parsley.
 Set aside to cool.

 4. This step is critical — raw mushrooms on pizza will make it soggy, especially at these hydrations.